 Scott have been producing great mountain bikes and road bikes since 1986.
 Known for their work on carbon fibre frame technology, they have a great selection of kids bikes suitable for riders aged from two years up to teens.

-Road bikes for kids - the summary
+The best 24″ wheel road bikes – the summary

 Other articles you may find interesting: